centre-for-humanities-computing/DaCy/README.md

 <details>
   <summary> Training and reproduction </summary>

-The folder `training` contains a SpaCy project which will allow for reproduction of the results.
-This folder also includes the evaluation metrics on DaNE and scripts for downloading the required data.
-For more information, please see the training [readme](training/readme.md).
+The folder `training` contains a range of folders with a SpaCy project for each model version.
+This allows for the reproduction of the results.
+The SpaCy project folders also include the evaluation metrics and scripts for acquiring the required data.
+For more information, please see the readme's in the respective training folders.

-Similarly, the folder `ner_extended`contains a spaCy project which will allow for reproduction of the results and models with fine-grained NER, using the DANSK dataset annotations.
-More information available in the [readme](ner_extended/README.md).
+The folders include v0.0.0, v0.1.0, v0.1.1 and ner_fine_grained.
+The former 3 refer to the training of the main DaCy models, trained and evaluated on the DaNE dataset, whereas the latter contains the project for the fine-grained NER models trained on the [DANSK dataset](https://huggingface.co/datasets/chcaa/DANSK).
+Please refer to the available README's located within each training folder for more information.

 Want to learn more about how DaCy initially came to be, check out this [blog post](https://www.kennethenevoldsen.com/post/new-fast-and-efficient-state-of-the-art-in-danish-nlp/).